hsauro/AntimonyDelphiBindings/README.md

 Go to releases and download antimony-windows-latest-release.zip

-Copy libantimony.lib in the same folder as the executable as well as teh microsoft (140) runtime libraries
+Copy libantimony.lib in the same folder as the executable as well as the microsoft (140) runtime libraries